Last updated on March 28th, 2026

-Mexico City, one of the largest and most exciting cities in the world offers a never-ending list of activities to every kind of traveler.
-Fortunately, for first-time visitors to the Mexican capital, there are plenty of free things to do in Mexico City to tick off the must-see essentials.
+Mexico City is one of the largest and most exciting cities in the world, with a never-ending list of activities for every kind of traveler.
+Fortunately, for first-time visitors to the Mexican capital, there are plenty of free things to do in Mexico City to keep your trip under budget.

-While there is enough in this city to spend a lifetime here and not see it all, we have to start somewhere, and luckily, a lot of the essential things to see for a first-time visitor to Mexico City are completely free.
+Every trip back keeps proving to me that there’s enough in this city to spend a lifetime here and not see it all, but we have to start somewhere.
+Luckily, a lot of the essential things to see for a first-time visitor to Mexico City are completely free.

 Free Things to Do In Mexico City: Essentials for A First-Time Visitor